 A Global Education for the 21st Century

-Globeducate is a world leader in K-12 private schools serving more than 25,000 students.
-With over 50 premium international schools, Globeducate reaches 10 countries including Spain, France, Italy, the United Kingdom, Portugal, India, Malaysia, and Qatar.
+Globeducate is a world leader in K-12 private schools serving more than 28,000 students.
+With over 55 premium international schools, Globeducate reaches nine countries including Spain, France, Italy, the United Kingdom, Portugal, India, and Malaysia.

 As part of Globeducate, we believe that our students will only succeed in the world of tomorrow, if they are prepared for the challenges that they will face.
 In addition to providing an excellent education, we ensure that our students develop skills and abilities beyond the purely academic.
 Unprecedented innovation in science and technology will transform the way we live, and the way we work.
 Our students will need to constantly align their skillset to keep pace.